 While this page focuses on the Study IT in Estonia scholarship, we thought you’d like a few pointers to aid that may be available from other sources as well.
 Because we’re such nice people.

-Tallinn Tech and Tartu University have waived tuition fees at some Master’s programs.
+Tallinn University of Technology and the University of Tartu have waived tuition fees at some Master’s programs.
 To be considered for the waiver, you should be a full-time student in good standing and earn at least 45 ECTS credits each academic year.

 Currently, the waiver includes these English-language Master’s programs: Cyber Security, Communicative Electronics, Computer and Systems Engineering, e-Governance Technologies and Services Software Engineering.
 Please see the Tallinn Tech and University of Tartu websites for details.